 Remember – with 72 hour (the same as with 144 hour) visa free transit you are limited to where you can travel in China, and in some cases (depends from a city that you are arriving to) you can’t even leave area of the city.
 But is it really a problem?
 I don’t think so.
 Of course we always can want for something better.
 But having an option to leave the airport and spend your day exploring the city, in my opinion, is much, much better than just sitting and waiting for the next flight, and relying on expensive airport restaurants.

 It’s also a great option for those who want to visit just one city in China (or few in some cases) for couple of days.
 Because this way you don’t need to apply for Chinese visa in advance.

-If you are flying with China Southern Airlines and you have an 8+ hour (max 48 hours) layover in Guanzhou, then you can get a free transit accommodation.
+If you are flying with China Southern Airlines and you have an 8+ hour (max 48 hours) layover in Guangzhou, then you can get a free transit accommodation.
 Additionally China Southern Airlines provides you with a free transfer from the airport to hotel and back.
 And breakfast also is included for free.

 What a nice finding it was, because information about this service we found absolutely accidentally.
-Two weeks before our flight from Dubai to Kuala Lumpur via Guanzhou we started to look for hotels in Guanzhou.
+Two weeks before our flight from Dubai to Kuala Lumpur via Guangzhou we started to look for hotels in Guangzhou.
 Cheapest ones aren’t too expensive, and it made us happy.

 But then we also checked the website Sleeping in Airports, to see what if we choose to spend a night at the airport, will it even be possible.
-And there, at the end of Guanzhou Airport page, we found this information – if you are flying with China Southern Airlines and you have a layover in Guanzhou, then you can get a free accommodation.
+And there, at the end of Guangzhou Airport page, we found this information – if you are flying with China Southern Airlines and you have a layover in Guangzhou, then you can get a free accommodation.
 Really?
 Turns out yes.